HL7/fhir-identity-matching-ig/input/pagecontent/guidance-on-identity-assurance.md

 From 800-63-3:

-- KBV **SHALL NOT** be used for in-person (physical or supervised remote) identity verification.
+- Knowledge Based Verification (KBV) **SHALL NOT** be used for in-person (physical or supervised remote) identity verification.

 - KBV (sometimes referred to as knowledge-based authentication) has historically been used to verify a claimed identity by testing the knowledge of the applicant against information obtained from public databases.
 The CSP MAY use KBV to resolve to a unique, claimed identity.

-- KBV can be used to verify one Fair piece of evidence
+- KBV can be used to verify one Fair piece of evidence.

 - NIST 800-63-3A contains additional restrictions on the use of KBV for identity verification at IAL2 in section 5.3.2 Knowledge-Based Verification Requirements.

+- KBV is a process that involves questions related to financial transactions tied to a Social Security Number (SSN).
+KBV **SHALL NOT** be used as a substitute for the in-person or remote unsupervised match of the individual to the government issued photo ID at IAL1.6 or higher, and **MAY** only be used if necessary as an addition to a photo ID comparison process, when required to resolve to a unique identity.

 (5) See also: [Patient Records Electronic Access Playbook](https://www.ama-assn.org/system/files/2020-02/patient-records-playbook.pdf), [Patient IAL2 as in TEFCA](https://www.healthit.gov/sites/default/files/page/2019-04/FINALTEFCAQTF41719508version.pdf) and [Kantara "IAL2 Light" proposal to NIST (1 STRONG or 3 FAIR)](https://github.com/usnistgov/800-63-4/files/6481076/IAL.1.Update.-.Kantara.comments.docx).